1. Stop Using Your Current Search Engine if It’s Tracking You

 - We aggregate the most relevant results and securely display them to you.

-- For added security, your search history for any search on Search Encrypt expires and disappears after 15 minutes of inactivity.
+- For added security, your search history for any search on Search Encrypt expires after you’ve finished searching.